SamBuckberry/CourseraCleanData/codebook.md

 The runAnalysis.R script:

-* Downloads and extracts the data into the current working directory.
 * Merges the training and test datasets into one data.frame using rbind.
 * Extracts the mean and standard deviation data for each variable using grep.
 * Adds descriptive activity names in place of the activity codes.